redskap/swagger-brake-maven-plugin/README.md

 ## Plugin configuration
 The following plugin properties are configurable:
 - `mavenRepoUrl` - The Maven repository URL where the previous version of the artifact can be found.
+- `mavenRepoUsername` - The username for accessing the Maven repository.
+- `mavenRepoPassword` - The password for accessing the Maven repository.
 - `newApi` - The path of the API file with which the latest version will be compared to
 - `groupId` - The groupId of the artifact.
 Defaults to `project.group`
 - `artifactId` - The artifactId.
 Defaults to `project.name`